odenizgiz/Podcasts-Data/README.md

     https://itunes.apple.com/us/genre/podcasts-business/id1321?mt=2

-   Therefore, I used regular expressions to extract from all the links the ones that match the pattern:    'https://itunes.apple.com/us/genre/podcasts-' .
+   Therefore, I used regular expressions to extract from all the links the ones that match the pattern:    'https://itunes.apple.com/us/genre/podcasts-', which you can easily do with two lines of code:

+        if re.search(pattern, link):
+             pattern_links.append(link)

 * Step 3: In order to collect individual podcast links, I repeated steps 1 & 2 now with all these links at hand, but this time with the pattern "https://itunes.apple.com/us/podcast/".
 The reason being is that all podcast links start with this pattern followed by the name of the podcast and its iTunes ID. i.e. the iTunes link of the podcast "The Tim Ferriss Show" is: https://itunes.apple.com/us/podcast/the-tim-ferriss-show/id863897795?mt=2